-World in isolation, a surge of new users for Twitter
+A world in isolation, a surge of new users for Twitter

-LONDON (AP) — The global pandemic is forcing a pullback by advertisers on Twitter, but it’s also led to an unprecedented surge of users.
+LONDON (AP) — The global pandemic and U.S. protests are forcing a pullback by advertisers on Twitter, but it’s also led to an unprecedented surge of users.

 Average daily user growth spiked 34% in the second quarter, the company said Thursday, the largest jump in users ever recorded by the company.

+In an earnings call, CEO Jack Dorsey addressed an embarrassing hacking incident last week that compromised the accounts of high profile users, saying he felt “terrible” about it.

-Shares of Twitter surged more than 6% before the opening bell.
+Shares of Twitter bounced 6% higher.

 But the company took a huge tax hit to earnings, posting a net loss of $1.2 billion, or $1.56 per share, in the April-June period, compared with profit of $1.1 billion, or $1.43 per share, a year earlier.